ZweTun/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ### Performance Analysis
 ![WebGPU](img/renderPerf.png)

-As we can see naive performs okay for small light counts but scales poorly.
-It's performance drops sharply as lights exceed a few hundred.
+As we can see naive performs okay for small light counts at ~100 lights but scales poorly.
+Beyond 500 lights, the naive approach becomes bottlenecked by the loop that checks for every light in the scene.
+It's performance drops sharply as a result.
 Forward+ Shading provides a better performance boost by limiting light evaluations per cluster, resulting in greater frames than naive.
 Clustered Deferred Shading however sees the greatest improvement beating out both other implementations for all light numbers.

 ### Credits